pipelinelabo/datalaiq-wiki/ingesters/simple_relay.md

 The JSON Listener type enables some mild JSON processing at the time of ingest.
 The purpose of a JSON reader would be to apply a unique tag to an entry based on the value of a field in a JSON entry.
 Many applications export JSON data with a field that indicates the format of the JSON, from a processing efficiency standpoint it can be beneficial to tag the different formats with specific tags.

 A great example use case is the JSON over TCP data export functionality found in many Bro sensor appliances.
 The appliances export all Bro log data over a single TCP stream, however there are multiple data types within the stream built by different modules.
 Using the JSON Listener we can derive the data type from the module field and apply a unique tag.  this allows us to do things like keep the Bro conn logs in one well, the Bro DNS logs in another, and all other Bro logs in yet another.
-As a result, we can differentiate the data types with different tags and take advantage of Gravwell Wells when multiple JSON data types are coming in via a single stream.
+As a result, we can differentiate the data types with different tags and take advantage of DatalaiQ Wells when multiple JSON data types are coming in via a single stream.

 ### JSON Listener Configuration Parameters